tsawyer/dvm-project-notes/build-dfsi.md

 * Under `network:`
   * Change `id:` to your call sign-ssID or site name.
   * Change `address: xxx.xxx.xxx.xxx` to the desired FNE IP address provided by your admin.
-  * Change `password: PASSWORD to the password provided by your admin.
+  * Change `password:` to the password provided by your admin.
 * Under `protocols:`
   * Under `dmr:` change `enable:` to false.
   * Under `p25:` insure `enable:` is true.